sachinkadadi14/SevenSenders-QATasks/README.md

 **Build tool:** Maven build tool \
 **Dependencies added in pom.xml**: selenium, TestNG\
 **Test Execution Engine** : TestNG \
-Employed Page Object model for Code redundancy and better readablity.
+Employed Page Object model for Code redundancy and better readablity and store the page locators for each test case.

 ### Framework structure and steps to execute the test cases